 College devices and the data they contain are intended for business-related activities and for you to carry out your duties.
+You must comply with the college's privacy policy and all other policies relating to Data Protection at all times.

-- Do not amend, delete, copy or take data off-site unless this is both specifically related to your work and you have the authority to do so.
-In particular, do not delete or amend any documents or programmes which are stored on the College's communal drives unless authorised to do so. - Handle personal information in line with data protection principles (Data Protection Act 1998).
+- Never amend, delete, copy or take data off-site unless this is both specifically related to your work and you have the authority to do so.
+In particular, do not delete or amend any documents or programmes which are stored on the College's communal drives unless authorised to do so. - Handle personal information in line with data protection principles (Data Protection Act 2018).
 Use only College computers when processing data that relates to living individuals, unless you have been given permission to use your own computer to carry out work-related duties e.g. a teacher who uses their own laptop for work.
 This includes creating any document or record in which people are named or can be identified. - Use College devices on College premises, as far as is practicable.
 If you do use College devices at home, e.g. writing reports, preparing UCAS references and so on, every care must be made to protect this information by keeping it secure through the use of passwords and by physically keeping the laptop in a secure place.
-If a device or data is lost or stolen, tell your line manager and the Bursar immediately, in accordance with the College's Data Breaches Policy - Ensure that data is secure at all times whether at College, at home, or if you take your device on a course or on holiday and during travel between those locations. - Do not store non-work related data on College devices. - Do not store any St Clare's data on third party cloud-based storage systems, other than those set up and approved in writing by the IT Manager.
+If a device or data is lost or stolen, tell your line manager and the Bursar immediately, in accordance with the College's Data Breaches Policy - Ensure that data is secure at all times whether at College, at home, or if you take your device on a course or on holiday and during travel between those locations. - Never store non-work related data on College devices. - Never store any St Clare's data on third party cloud-based storage systems, other than those set up and approved in writing by the IT Manager.